 Until now, thanks to SECOND CHANCES.

-Roseanna's tattoo was bold and colorful.
+Roseanna's tattoo was bold and colourful.

 After 10 sessions